Eurofiber-CloudInfra/azure-url-monitor/README.md

 Check the [Bicep code](bicep/readme.md) of the demo deployment.

-## Run one an Azure Virtual Machine Scale Set
+## Run on an Azure Virtual Machine Scale Set

 Check the [Bicep code](bicep/readme.md) of the demo deployment.